 The Mayor, any Councilmember, or the City Manager may request that any matter be removed from the Consent Calendar.
 If a matter placed on a Consent Calendar at a regular business meeting is removed, it will be discussed immediately after adoption of the Discussion Calendar.
 All matters remaining on the Consent Calendar and which have not been removed shall be approved by a single action, such single action to have the legal effect of individual action on each matter.
-The presiding officer or City Clerk shall read into the record each item on the Consent Calendar which has been removed.
+Any member desiring to abstain or vote no on a consent calendar item, should provide an explanation therefore.
+If no explanation is given, the item shall be removed from the Consent Calendar.
+The presiding officer will announce which items have been removed from the Consent Calendar which has been removed.

-C. COMMUNICATIONS FROM THE AUDIENCE.
+C. COMMUNICATIONS FROM THE AUDIENCE / PUBLIC COMMENT